 Save time through automation

 Fact: A manually handled return can take up to 20 minutes in total processing time.

 This includes: registering all return data specified on the hand-written return slip sent back with the package, checking the item for damage, and updating the stock balance along with initiating the refund.
 However, no customer interaction with customer service is included in the calculation.

 But, by digitizing the process and letting the customer register the return data, even before the item is sent back, a great deal of time is saved.
 Additionally, if you connect your process to a returns management system, you can instead complete a return in about 5-10 seconds.
 Scan, check, and done.

 The larger number of manual steps in the return management process, the higher the risk of mistakes due to human error.

 Therefore, it is important that all systems containing return-related data “speak” to each other through integrations.
-More digitisation and automation = less to no risk.
+More digitization and automation = less to no risk.

 A digital process makes the return your competitive edge

-In addition to optimising your internal working methods by digitising and automating, you can also count on an improved customer experience.
+In addition to optimizing your internal working methods by digitizing and automating, you can also count on an improved customer experience.

 The return can in many cases determine whether a customer chooses to shop with a e-retailer again or not.
 A smooth, simple and transparent returns process can make the return one of your main competitive advantages.